 Despite the way the accounting team heard the argument, the product team wasn’t arguing for an exception because they wanted to create inefficiencies.
 Their “right” thing was an interest in maintaining a strong relationship with an important customer base using a beta product.
 They recognized that when the product isn’t working, insisting on payment is likely to damage the customer trust that the company is working so hard to establish during the (often painful-by-necessity) beta process.

-Broken down like this example, the two “rights” can seem rather obvious, but many of us are not very skilled at unbundling the “right thing” we are championing from the baggage we carry, including relationship dysfunctions we might have had with the individuals or teams on the other side of our arguments.
+Broken down like this example, the two “rights” can seem rather obvious, but many of us are not very skilled at unbundling the “right thing” we are championing and distinguishing it from the baggage we carry.
+The baggage often becomes even harder to unbundle because it’s all tangled up with relationship dysfunctions we might have had with the individuals or teams on the other side of our arguments.
 Sometimes we go into a meeting about accounts receivable policies without having put aside resentment about how the revenue-recognition debate ended last quarter.
 Before you know it, the two “right” issues at the core of the present argument are confused in our minds — and everyone else’s — and the argument is completely out of control.

 Using tools like Big Hat-Little Hat and Right vs. Right are powerful ways to manage these kind of meeting dynamics, move past baggage and initiate productive discussions.
 In some cases, one of the “rights” at issue has to do with baggage, and Right vs. Right will help you unveil the old baggage without making anyone “wrong,” thereby avoiding teeing off the old argument again.